Laurenz Meyer

-Laurenz Meyer (born 15 February 1948) is a German politician of the Christian Democratic Union or CDU.
-From 2000 to 2004, he was General Secretary of the CDU.
+Laurenz Meyer (born 15 February 1948) is a German politician of the Christian Democratic Union (CDU).
+From 2000 to 2004 he was general secretary of the CDU.

 Early life and education

 Meyer was born in Salzkotten, North Rhine-Westphalia.
 After his Abitur (school-leaving) examinations in 1968, he completed a course of study in economics at the University of Münster, leaving in 1975 as a qualified economist.
 He was then employed at Vereinigte Elektrizitätswerke Westfalen, or VEW AG (which was later taken over by the RWE group) in Dortmund.

 Career

 Party

 Meyer has been a member of the CDU since 1968.
-From 1997 to 2001, he was State Treasurer of the CDU in North Rhine-Westphalia.
-He has belonged to the Federal Executive of the CDU since April 2000 and was General Secretary of the CDU from 20 November 2000 to 22 December 2004.
+From 1997 to 2001, he was state treasurer of the CDU in North Rhine-Westphalia.
+He has belonged to the federal executive of the CDU since April 2000 and was general secretary of the CDU from 20 November 2000 to 22 December 2004.

 Elected representative

 Meyer was on the Hamm city council from 1975 to 1995 and was CDU leader on the council from 1989 to 1995.
 In 1994, he campaigned for the office of Lord Mayor, but lost to Jürgen Wieland, the candidate of the SPD (Social Democratic Party).

 From 1990 until 2003, Meyer was a member of the state parliament (Landtag) of North Rhine-Westphalia.
 Here he was party spokesperson for economic issues from 1990 to 1999, deputy leader from 1997 to 1999, and leader of the CDU in the state parliament from 23 February 1999 to 2 June 2000.
 After losing the 2000 election, Meyer had to give up his office as party leader to Jürgen Rüttgers.
 From 6 June to 6 December 2000, Meyer was then deputy speaker of the state parliament of North Rhine-Westphalia.

 Since 2002 Laurenz Meyer has been a member of the German Federal Parliament (Bundestag).
 He entered parliament by being on the CDU's party list for North Rhine-Westphalia, in Germany's proportional representation electoral system.